 The development team responsible for fixing the bug depends on which component the bug is in.
 It could be a core component of the Android platform, a kernel driver supplied by an original equipment manufacturer (OEM), or one of the preloaded apps on Pixel devices.

 Bugs in AOSP code are fixed by the Android engineering team.
 Low-severity bugs, bugs in certain components, or bugs that are already publicly known may be fixed directly in the publicly available AOSP master branch; otherwise they're fixed in our internal repositories first.

 The component is also a factor in how users get updates.
-A bug in the framework or kernel will require an over-the-air (OTA) firmware update that each OEM will need to push.
-A bug in an app or library published in Google Play (e.g., Gmail, Google Play Services, WebView in Lollipop and later versions) can be sent to Android users as an update from Google Play.
+A bug in the framework or kernel requires an over-the-air (OTA) firmware update that each OEM needs to push.
+A bug in an app or library published in Google Play (for example, Gmail, Google Play Services, or WebView) can be sent to Android users as an update from Google Play.

 When a security vulnerability in AOSP is fixed in an Android Security Bulletin, we'll notify Android partners of issue details and provide patches.
 The list of backport-supported versions changes with each new Android release.
 Contact your device manufacturer for the list of supported devices.

 Releasing code to AOSP

 If the security bug is in an AOSP component, the fix is pushed out to AOSP after the OTA is released to users.
 Fixes for low-severity issues may be submitted directly to the AOSP master branch before a fix is available to devices through an OTA.